All Episodes

 He created a curriculum that profoundly helped me, and I will forever be grateful.

-Now I know that he's innocent, but even if I thought he did something, I could still hold him accountable for that and be grateful.
+Now, I know that he's innocent, but even if I thought he did something, I could still hold him accountable for that and be grateful.

 If what Eduardo is describing, though, is that if people are willing to just take a moment to just blow away all the prejudice and all the hate and start to have a more rational conversation about the facts and about the evidence, it becomes very clear very quickly that something is very, very wrong here.

-You know, when people people have accused Eduardo, myself, Nikki Sunil, other people that somehow we support someone who is a sex trafficker.
+You know, when people, people have accused Eduardo, myself, Nikki Sunil, other people that somehow we support someone who is a sex trafficker.

 How could we possibly do that?

-It's very natural that you think these people support sex trafficking, you know, a sex trafficker just from an initial impulse.
+It's very natural that you think these people support sex trafficking.

-And Keith Rainier was charged for sex trafficking, was I think sentenced to it was 20 or 40 years, and now somehow Nexium is a sex trafficking organization.
+And Keith Ranieri was charged for sex trafficking, was, I think, sentenced to, it was 20 or 40 years.

-It would be like if uh Jeff Bezos were accused of sex trafficking and they tore down Amazon over it.
+It would be like if Jeff Bezos were accused of sex trafficking and they tore down Amazon over it.

-It's like what does that have to do?
+It's like, what does that have to do?

-I think ultimately the the beautiful thing about the course is that it taught people how to have integrity, how to uh live, you know, develop a sense of your own ethics, develop a sense of principles for yourself.
+I think ultimately the beautiful thing about the course is that it taught people how to have integrity, how to live, you know, develop a sense of your own ethics, develop a sense of principles for yourself.

-And what Eduardo had said is is that you know, here we are, we're living, we were all uh an incredible community living our lives, and we saw in front of our in front of our face the US government and completely terrorizing an organization where here you had, you know, they made uh a non-violent community a uh uh they brought Rico charges, which is the charges that they bring to uh uh you know, uh the the mob.
+And we saw in front of our, in front of our face, the U.S. government in completely terrorizing an organization where here you had, you know, they made a nonviolent community, they brought RICO charges, which is the charges that they bring to, you know, the mob.

 Do you just walk away?